 - 1. Be assigned tents at the Welcome Center or Outfitting Services (first stop) - 2.
-Take care of your laundry, return crew gear to Outfitting Services - 3.
-Eat in the dining hall as indicated on your itinerary - 4.
-Have an opportunity to buy souvenirs from the Tooth of Time Traders - 5.
-Participate in the evening "Awards Campfire" - 6.
+Check in at Logistics and receive 50-miler and Triple Crown/Grand Slam paperwork - 3.
+Take care of your laundry, return crew gear to Outfitting Services - 4.
+Eat in the dining hall as indicated on your itinerary - 5.
+Have an opportunity to buy souvenirs from the Tooth of Time Traders - 6.
+Participate in the evening "Closing Campfire" - 7.
 Remove your equipment from your locker